• Skip to primary navigation

 Ingredients on a counter top.

-• Unsalted butter - can be substituted with olive oil.
+• Unsalted butter - Can be substituted with olive oil.

-• Macaroni - can be substituted with your favorite medium sized pasta, like cavatappi, penne, or farfalle.
+• Macaroni - Can be substituted with your favorite medium sized pasta, like cavatappi, penne, or farfalle.
 Remember to follow your pasta's package directions for al dente pasta.

-• Sour cream - can be substituted with heavy cream.
+• Sour cream - Can be substituted with heavy cream.

 Collage showing cheesesteak pasta skillet cooking from beginning to end.

-• Is your food sticking to the pan?
-Add a bit of liquid and turn the heat down - your stove is too hot.
+Food sticking? - Add a bit of liquid and turn the heat down - your stove is too hot.
 Stoves all run at slightly different temperatures, even if they're turned to the same setting.

 Saute pan filled with ground beef and pasta in cheesy sauce.

-Recipe updates
+📖 Recipe

 A wooden spoon scooping cheesesteak pasta from a metal pan.

-4.84 from 6 reviews
+4.72 from 7 reviews

-Cheesesteak Pasta Skillet Meal
+Cheesesteak Pasta

-Prep Time10 minutes
+Prep Time10 minutes minutes

-Cook Time20 minutes
+Cook Time20 minutes minutes

-Total Time30 minutes
+Total Time30 minutes minutes

 Servings: 4 servings